Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-03-01.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what support the Government has provided for the generations for peace programmes in Jordan.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what support the Government has given to the Lebanese government to assist with the refugee situation in that country.

 Mr Tobias Ellwood